How do I stake ZIL?

 5. Success!
 Your ZIL EVM is now staked.

 You can click the transaction hash to track it on the blockchain.
 Allow a couple of minutes for the transaction to be confirmed.
-You will also see the staked amount here on the staking screen.
+You will see your staked position displayed as shZIL — this is expected. shZIL represents your staked ZIL EVM and is how rewards accumulate on ZIL 2.0.

 1. Go to the Staking tab and select ZIL EVM